Introduction to Cyber Crime in India

 c.
 Cyber Vandalism: Vandalism refers to action involving deliberate destruction or damage of public or private property.
 Cyber vandalism means destroying or damaging the data when a network service is unavailable.

-For eg., The Tribune of Pakistan had reported in November 2012 that hackers (group named as ‘eboz’ in Pakistan) replaced Google’s Pakistan logo with a picture of two penguins walking up a bridge at sunset.
+E.g., The Tribune of Pakistan reported in November 2012 that hackers (a group named ‘eboz’ in Pakistan) replaced Google’s Pakistan logo with a picture of two penguins walking up a bridge at sunset.

 d.
-Intellectual Property Crimes: Intellectual property are intangible property that is the result of creativity such as copyrights, trademark, patent etc. Intellectual Property Right (IPR) crime is any unlawful act by which the owner is deprived of his/her rights completely or partially.
-These are the most common offence occurring in India and includes software piracy, infringement of patents, designs, trademark, copyright, theft of source code etc.
+Intellectual Property Crimes: Intellectual property is intangible property that is the result of creativity, such as copyrights, trademarks, patents, etc. Intellectual Property Right (IPR) crime is any unlawful act by which the owner is deprived of his/her rights completely or partially.
+These are the most common offenses in India, including software piracy, infringement of patents, designs, trademarks, copyright, theft of source code, etc.

-For eg., The popular case of trademark of Bikanervala v/s New Bikanerwala filed in 2005.
-The plaintiff (here Bikanervala) had filed IPR case with defendant (here New Bikanerwala) since they were running new outlet in Delhi by using trademark registered with plaintiff.
-The court had allowed plaintiff’s application and the defendant was restrained by means of an ad interim injunction.
+E.g., The popular case of trademark of Bikanervala v/s New Bikanerwala filed in 2005.
+The plaintiff (here, Bikanervala) had filed an IPR case with the defendant (here, New Bikanerwala) since they ran a new outlet in Delhi using a trademark registered with the plaintiff.
+The court had allowed the plaintiff’s application, and the defendant was restrained using an ad interim injunction.

-In this category, crime is committed against government by using Internet facilities.
-Below are some offences that comes under this category :
+In this category, crime is against the government by using Internet facilities.
+Below are some offenses that come under this category :

 a.
 Cyber Warfare: Cyberwarfare is an Internet-based conflict that involves politically motivated attacks on information and its related systems.
-It can disable official websites and networks, disrupt or even disable essential services such as Internet connection, steal or alter classified data such as sensex details on official website, and cripple financial systems such as blocking payment gateways.
+It can disable official websites and networks, disrupt or even disables essential services such as Internet connection, steals or alters classified data such as Sensex details on the official website, and cripple financial systems such as blocking payment gateways.

-For eg., National Security Agency (NSA) of US spying on large scale on many countries.
-This spying was blown up by former NSA agent Edward Snowden.
+For example, the US National Security Agency (NSA) is spying on a large scale in many countries.
+Former NSA agent Edward Snowden blew up this spying.

-For eg., the recent example of 2015 dimapur mob lynching rape accused is due to outspread of message on chatting app called Whatsapp amount locals of Dimapur district in Nagaland.
+E.g., the recent example of the 2015 Dimapur mob lynching rape accused is due to an outspread of messages on a chatting app called Whatsapp amount locals of the Dimapur district in Nagaland.

 4. Cybercrime against society at large

-An unlawful activities done with the intention of causing harm to the cyberspace that can affect entire society or large number of persons.
-Below are offences that comes under this category:
+Unlawful activities cause harm to cyberspace that can affect an entire society or a large number of persons.
+Below are offenses that come under this category:

-b.
-Cyber Trafficking: The term trafficking means dealing or involving in trade activities that is considered to be illegal and is prohibited by cybercrime law.
-Cyber Trafficking refers to unlawful activities carried out using computer and/or computer services.
-For eg., selling kidnapped child to human trafficking group using WhatsApp as medium.
+The term trafficking means dealing or involving in illegal trade activities prohibited by cybercrime law.
+Cyber Trafficking refers to unlawful activities using computers and computer services.
+E.g., selling kidnapped children to human trafficking groups using WhatsApp as a medium.

-What are laws pertaining to cyber crime in India?
+What are the laws about cybercrime in India?

-Cybercrimes are increasing day-by-day due to the extensive use of Internet by people.
-In order to deal with this Government of India (GoI) has imposed Information Technology Act, 2000 which was enacted with prime objective to create an enabling environment for commercial use of Information Technology.
+Cybercrimes are increasing day by day due to the extensive use of the Internet by people.
+To deal with this Government of India (GoI) has imposed the Information Technology Act 2000, which was enacted with the prime objective of creating an enabling environment for the commercial use of Information Technology.

-There are several different offences related to Internet that have been considered to be punishable under the IT Act and the IPC (Indian Penal Code).
+There are several different offenses related to the Internet that have been considered to be punishable under the IT Act and the IPC (Indian Penal Code).
 An extract of this act is illustrated below :

 -